Custody agreement basics: what every parent needs to know

 - Both parents sign the document.

-- File it with the court.
+- File with the court for review.

-Modifying a Custody Agreement
+Modifying a custody agreement

-Special Situations
+Special situations

 Some families face unique circumstances that require extra planning:

-How to Create a Custody Agreement with KidSplit
+How to start with KidSplit

-- Step 1: Answer simple questions about your custody preferences, schedule, holidays, and more.
+- Step 1: Answer simple questions about your custody preferences.